 - In fast-paced environments, like a VR, AR or MR game, where you’ll be engaging all your senses and just want to supplement sight and touch (for example, imagine using voice commands to issue commands to an AI-controlled game character).

 - In public or quiet environments where using VUI isn’t appropriate or private enough.
-You could imagine optionally using voice for confirmations like “yes” and “no” and switching to touchscreen for longer or more private interactions.
+You could imagine optionally using voice for confirmations like “yes” and “no” and switching to a touchscreen for longer or more private interactions.

 - Where you need to see what you’re talking about.
 For example, no matter how well Alexa describes those shoes or that tie, there are just some things you (probably) won’t buy sight-unseen.